"Jealousy is a form of hatred that is built upon insecurity."

-Parents and schools unconsciously develop the wrong concept of success in children’s mind.
+Parents and schools unconsciously develop the wrong concept of success in children’s minds.
 They should be very alert about what they say and do.
 They divide the children into ABC categories.
 They should train the children to see themselves as they are, and not as they should be.
-Teachers and parents should constantly glorify the knowledge, creativity, honesty, hard work etc as the criterion of success.
+Teachers and parents should constantly glorify knowledge, creativity, honesty, hard work, etc as the criterion of success.

 Unique Character of an Individual

 Conscious efforts should be made to instill the thought that everyone is unique with his/her own capabilities.
-This uniqueness of individual helps the society to run smoothly.
-There is no higher end job or lower end job.
+This uniqueness of individuals helps society to run smoothly.
+There is no higher-end job or lower-end job.
 Society needs all types of professionals to run.
 So, there is no reason to compare one another.

 Life is not a race, it is a journey

-Life is not a race, instead of a journey.
-People should be told that they are just a co-passenger and not competitor.
+Life is not a race, but instead a journey.
+People should be told that they are just co-passengers and not competitors.
 Everyone has their own destination.
 No competition.
 Never have the intention to defeat others, to go ahead of others instead of feeling inspired when others are going ahead.
 Be thankful to them for showing the path.
 Have the intention to do better than your own capacity.
-Compete with yourself and not from other Emanate positivity.
-Don’t waste time on jealousy as sometimes you are ahead sometimes behind.
+Compete with yourself and not others Emanate positivity.
+Don’t waste time on jealousy as sometimes you are ahead and sometimes behind.

 Remind Yourself of All the Things You Already Have That You've Wanted In The Past

 Often, when we actually attain what we want, we forget that we ever wanted it in the first place.
 This is the root of greed, and where a lack of gratitude takes root.
 It's very easy to remain focused on the next "goal," the next thing to achieve, earn, or fix — but if you do that, your life will be spent perpetually in a state of not being good enough, rather than being grateful for what you have (while still working for more).